 Extensions for foreigners must instead be an option—no more than a promise—and one which is only enforceable against the original lessor of the property.

-This is fine as an addendum, but any effort to make the lease contractual/binding for 60 or 90 years could be deemed to violate the spirit of the law, and would almost certainly be voided by the courts.
+This might just pass as an addendum, but any effort to make the lease contractual/binding for 60 or 90 years could be deemed to violate the spirit of the law, and would almost certainly be voided by the courts.

-This is a fact that every foreigner must appreciate if they plan to lease a property from a private individual.
+However, foreigners must appreciate that this might not be the case if they plan to lease a property from a private individual.

 If the individual owner were to die, and his wife, children or grandchildren inherited the property, the foreign lessee could find themselves homeless and out of pocket at the end of the lease if the heirs are not amenable to an extension.

-But an extension is not the only thing to be concerned with, it is the underlying ownership of the land itself.
+And an extension is not the only thing to be concerned with, it is the underlying ownership of the land itself.
 Again, this is very rare, but it does happen.

 In 2016, on the island of Koh Samui, a number of foreigners were evicted (after only 20 years) from the luxury villas they had built.